 March 2025 interview

 This month's "Author Interviews with Bob Harris" features a chat with Vancouver's award-winning author and CWC Associate Member Craig H. Bowlsby.
-Bob Harris is a Vancouver-based writer, book promoter, publicist, event producer, and...May 26, 2025
+Bob Harris is a Vancouver-based writer, book promoter, publicist, event producer, and...June 29, 2025

 Crime Writers of Canada, a national organization, acknowledges the 634 different First Nations, Inuit communities and Métis settlements that have a unique historical, cultural, spiritual and environmentally sustainable connection to the land that their people and ancestors have inhabited since time immemorial.